The

 So

 she set off and soon knocked at Mr. Mouse’s door.
-She
+“I

 knocked thrice again as loud as she could and heard his shuffling